lertsoft/GPD_WIN4/README.md

    ![](images/NefariusSoftware.jpg) </br>
 3. Install the program (HIDHide) like you normally would.
 4. Now, Go to c: > Program Files > Motion Assistant > Drivers
-5. Install all the drivers in this folder. </br>
+5. Install all the drivers in the folder. </br>
   a.
 Do not go online and install newer versions of them as that could mean that Gyro will not work.
 Motion Assistant needs the versions it is providing.
 6. Go to the gyro Simulate tab. </br>
     a. pick Xbox360 for now. </br> </br>